LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	dot -Tpdf diagram.dot > diagram.pdf

 This usually works fine for entity and predicate call cross-referencing diagrams.
-For directory and file diagrams, the `circo` command-line executable may produce better results:
+For directory and file diagrams, the `fdp` and `circo` command-line executables may produce better results.
+For example:

+	fdp -Tsvg diagram.dot > diagram.pdf
-	circo -Tpdf diagram.dot > diagram.pdf
+	circo -Tsvg diagram.dot > diagram.pdf

 It's also worth to experiment with different layouts to find the one that produces the best results (see the `layout/1` option described below).